ittigorn-tra/esp32-aws-iot-boilerplate/README.md

 # Testing
 Run `demo.py` file. then go to AWS IoT Console and use "MQTT Test Client" to publish a message to the topic you specified in your `secret_configs.py` file.

+# Inspecting runtime logs
+Runtime logs can be inspected through debug console of your IDE.
+Additionally, any errors will be logged to a file in `runtime_logs` directory.

 # Ready to go live?
 Any code in `boot.py` and `main.py` file will run automatically after boot up.
 You can put your code in these files and reboot your device.